Care towards the end of life

 Choosing where to receive care

-Your doctor or nurse can try to arrange support and care so that you can be cared for where you wish.
-But be aware that this may not always be possible.
+Your doctor or nurse will try to arrange support and care so that you can be cared for where you wish.
+But this may not always be possible – for example, if there isn’t a bed available at the local hospice.
 Speak to your family as well so that they are aware of your wishes.

 Read more about where to receive care